cgfrost/moolater/README.md

   <img src="data/logo/icon-128.png?raw=true" alt="Moo Later Logo" height="64" width="64"/>
 </p>

-Firefox extension for quickly saving a task to [Remember The Milk](https://www.rememberthemilk.com/) from the tool bar.
+Firefox extension for quickly saving a webpage as a task to [Remember The Milk](https://www.rememberthemilk.com/) from the tool bar.
 The title and link of the current page are used to create the new task.
-The first version is being reviewed by Mozilla and is in the Firefox [Add-Ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/moo-later/).
-Using Moo Later is easy: Login, check the details then add it.
+Create new lists from MooLater before saving a new task to it.
+Find it in the Firefox [Add-Ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/moo-later/).
+Using Moo Later is easy: Login, check the details then start adding tasks.
 <p align="center">
 	<img src="screenshots/step-1.png?raw=true" alt="Moo Later Logo" width="205"/>
 	<img src="screenshots/step-2.png?raw=true" alt="Moo Later Logo" width="205"/>